+Modify my_game.js to import from my_game_light_control.js ensuring access to all of the newly defined functionality.

 Observations

 Run the project to examine the implementation.
 Try selecting the lights with the 0, 1, 2, and 3 keys and toggling the selected light on/off.
-Notice that all lights illuminate the background, while the hero is illuminated only by lights 0 and 3, the left minion is illuminated only by lights 1 and 3, and the right minion is illuminated only by lights 2 and 3.
+Notice that the game programmer has control over which light illuminates which of the objects: all lights illuminate the background, while the hero is illuminated only by lights 0 and 3, the left minion is illuminated only by lights 1 and 3, and the right minion is illuminated only by lights 2 and 3.

-Move the Hero object with the WASD keys to observe how the illumination on the object changes as she is moved through the near and far radii of light source 0.
-Select and move the light sources with the arrow keys to observe the additive property of lights.
+Move the Hero object with the WASD keys to observe how the illumination changes as she is moved through the near and far radii of light source 0.
+With light source 0 selected (type 0), press the C key to increase the near radius of the light.
+Notice that as the near radius approaches the value of the far, the illuminated circle boundary edge also becomes sharper.
+Eventually, when near radius is greater than far radius, you can once again observe the sudden brightness change at the boundary.
+You are observing the violation of the implicit assumption of the underlying illumination model that the near is always less than the far radius.
+This exact situation can be created by decreasing the far radius with the N key.

+You can move the light sources with the arrow keys to observe the additive property of lights.
 Experiment with changing the light source’s z position and its near/far values to observe how similar illumination effects can be accomplished with different z/near/far settings.
+In particular try adjusting light intensities with the K/L keys to observe the effects of over-saturation, and barely noticeable lighting.
+You can continue to press on the L key till the intensity becomes negative to create a source that removes color from the scene.
 The two constant color squares are in the scene to confirm that nonilluminated objects can still be rendered.

 Diffuse Reflection and Normal Mapping

-You can now place or move many light sources and control the illumination or shading at localized regions.
-However, if you run the previous project and move the lights around while paying attention to the vertical boundaries of the geometric blocks in the background, you will notice the peculiar effect
+You can now place or move many light sources and control the illumination or shading at targeted regions.
+However, if you run the previous project and move one of the light sources around you may notice some peculiar effects.
+Figure 8-7 highlights these effects by comparing the illumination results from the previous project on the left to an illumination that you probably expect on the right.
+Now, refer to the image on the left.
+First, note the general uniform lighting within the near cutoff region where the expected brighter spot around the position of the point light source cannot be observed.
+Second, examine the vertical faces of the geometric block and take note of the bright illumination on the bottom face that is clearly behind, or pointing away from, the light source.
+Both of these peculiarities are absent from the right image in Figure 8-7.